openforcefield/openff-interchange/spec/The-OpenFF-System.md

 * Tracking rigid bodies/freeze groups
 * Supporting HMR or other isotropic-like mutations
 * Tracking the _history_ of a parameter in addition to only its source
+* Storing `expression`-like data for mathematically complex potentials like machine-learning based models

 ## Version history